-- Register.
-The Codifier of Rules must distribute copies of the North Carolina Register as soon after publication as practical, without charge, to the following: - (1) A person who receives a free copy of the North Carolina Administrative Code. - Upon request, one copy to each member of the General Assembly.
-(2) - Code.
-The Codifier of Rules must distribute copies of the North Carolina (b) Administrative Code as soon after publication as practical, without charge, to the following: - One copy to the board of commissioners of each county in the State.
-(1) - One copy to the clerk of superior court of each county in the State.
-(2) - (3) One copy to the Commission. - One copy to the clerk of the Supreme Court and to the clerk of the (4) Court of Appeals of North Carolina. - One copy to the Supreme Court Library and one copy to the library of (5) the Court of Appeals. - One copy to the Administrative Office of the Courts.
-(6) - One copy to the Governor.
-(7) - Five copies to the Legislative Services Commission for the use of the (8) General Assembly. - Upon request, one copy to each State official or department to whom (9) or to which copies of the appellate division reports are furnished under G.S.
-7A-343.1. - Five copies to the Division of State Library of the Department of (10)Cultural Resources pursuant to G.S.
+- (a) Register.
+The Codifier of Rules must distribute copies of the North Carolina Register as soon after publication as practical, without charge, to the following: - (1) A person who receives a free copy of the North Carolina Administrative Code. - (2) Upon request, one copy to each member of the General Assembly. - (b) Code.
+The Codifier of Rules must distribute copies of the North Carolina Administrative Code as soon after publication as practical, without charge, to the following: - (1) One copy to the board of commissioners of each county in the State, which shall be open to public inspection at a place designated by the board. - (2) One copy to the Commission. - One copy to the clerk of the Supreme Court and to the clerk of the Court of Appeals of North Carolina. - (4) One copy to the Supreme Court Library and one copy to the library of the Court of Appeals. - (5) One copy to the Administrative Office of the Courts. - (6) One copy to the Governor. - (7) Five copies to the Legislative Services Commission for the use of the General Assembly. - (8) Upon request, one copy to each State official or department to whom or to which copies of the appellate division reports are furnished under G.S.
+7A-343.1. - (9) Five copies to the Division of State Library of the Department of Cultural Resources pursuant to G.S.
 125-11.7.